ULL-prompt-engineering/vercel-sdk-ai-quickstart/docs/edge.md

 ## The Edge

-Edge servers are distributed to multiple locations around the world.
-Unlike CDNs, which store static content, Edge servers can run small snippets of code.
-Edge computing supports not only transmitting cached data but other types of computing like live streaming and gaming.
+**Edge servers** are distributed to multiple locations around the world.

+**Unlike CDNs, which store static content, Edge servers can run small snippets of code**.

+Edge computing supports not only transmitting cached data but other types of computing like *live streaming* and *gaming*.

 ## The Edge Runtime